dyth/ARMSurveySwarm/3pi/old/README.md

 # 3pi robot code

-Mainly C++ code that can be flashed into the robots for their communication.
+This contains old code which are no longer in use.
+C++ code that can be flashed into the robots for their communication.

 ## Library

 A fork of Chris Styles's library, but with an added function for returning calibrated values from all five reflectance sensors.

-## Final program
+## Main

+`loadAndRun.cpp` is the first working version which combines the calibration of robots by the loading bay with motion to a tile.

+It utilises the above library of functions.

 `main.cpp` combines the WiFi module, intensities and odometry together.
 This program is based on [a sample TCP mbed program](https://developer.mbed.org/teams/ST/code/mbed-os-tcp-server-example/).